yaksetig/ptx/README.md

 </p>

 ### Key Agreement
-Upon successful registration, the relayer must download the keys from all the other relayers to obtain a (different) shared secret with each.
+Upon successful registration, the relayer must download from the commit chain the keys from all the other relayers to obtain a (different) shared secret with each.
 Therefore, in a network with N relayers, a total of N-1 agreements is performed by each relayer.
 (N-1 because the relayer does not need to do an agreement with themselves, so that's one less key).

 <p align="center">
   <img src="https://github.com/yaksetig/zktoken/blob/main/figures/key_agreement.png" />